 The Bonfires of San Juan – Spanish Festival Meets Summer Solstice

-Here we go…the bonfires of San Juan take place tonight.
-This is going to be our second time experiencing this Spanish Festival and we get to see it front row and center.
-It pretty much sums of the epitome of what Spaniards love in a festival – food and drink, fire and noise, and crowding into a beautiful place together (did we mention a lot of noise…?).
+This summer holiday is pretty much the epitome of what Spaniards love in a festival – food and drink, fire and noise, and crowding into a beautiful place together (did we mention a lot of noise…?).
 Here’s our little run down on what we know and have experienced about the bonfires of San Juan here on the Spanish Mediterranean.

 What's Key for the Bonfires of San Juan

-For those of us coming from the US, it seems at first like a crazy fire hazard, yet we’re learning that the parking situation on our beachfront dirt road may be the bigger danger.
+For those of us coming from the US, this festival seems at first like a crazy fire hazard, yet we learned that the parking situation can be the bigger danger.
 But heck, they have Fallas here and the city and towns of Valencia have not burned down yet!
-We say all this in good nature, because these are all things about living in Spain that we love.
-That and it’s just the fact that it’s different to what we became used to for so long.
-Highlighting these aspects of the Spanish life inspires us and gives us a good laugh.
+We say all this in good nature because these are all things about living in Spain that we love.
+Highlighting these aspects of Spanish life inspires us and gives us a good laugh.

 A Nifty Online Guide